2010 Women's Softball World Championship

-The 2010 ISF Women's World Championship was an international softball competition being held at Estadio La Rinconada and Estadio Fuerte Tiuna in Caracas, Venezuela from June 23 to July 2, 2010.
+The 2010 ISF Women's World Championship was an international softball competition held at Estadio La Rinconada and Estadio Fuerte Tiuna in Caracas, Venezuela from June 23 to July 2, 2010.
 It was the 12th edition of the tournament.

 In the end, the United States won their ninth and seventh consecutive title.

 Mascot

 The mascot chosen for this edition is called Sofi, a white cat so cute, beautiful, insightful and courageous, as is the Venezuelan woman.
 To promote this event as part of the celebration of Venezuelan Bicentennial of Independence.
-Designed by Fractal Studio, a design studio in Venezuela.
-The name Sofi is a contraction of Softball International.
+Designed by Fractal Studio, a design studio in Venezuela, the name Sofi is a contraction of Softball International.